BRajendra10/JavaScript/README.md

 # JavaScript

-# Background Color Changer
+# 🎨 Background Color Changer

-## Overview
+## 📌 Overview

-<p>This JavaScript code creates a simple background color changer that assigns a random color to the webpage each time a button is clicked.
-Additionally, the generated color code is displayed and can be copied to the clipboard by clicking on it.</p>
+This JavaScript code creates a simple background color changer that assigns a random color to the webpage each time a button is clicked.
+Additionally, the generated color code is displayed and can be copied to the clipboard by clicking on it.

-## How It Works
+## ⚙️ How It Works

-<h4>1.
-Generating a Random Color</h4>
+- Generating a Random Color
 - When the button is clicked, a random hexadecimal color is generated.
 - The Math.random() function creates a random number between 0 and 16777215 (0xFFFFFF in hex).
 - The number is converted to a hexadecimal string using .toString(16).
 - The resulting string is prefixed with # to form a valid hex color code.

-<h4>2.
-Copying the Color Code</h4>
+## ✂️ 2.
+Copying the Color Code
 -  When the displayed color code (#color element) is clicked, it is copied to the clipboard using navigator.clipboard.writeText().

-## Output
+## 🎥 Output

 ![Output](https://github.com/BRajendra10/JavaScript/blob/6ac61ee99dbf8a34cb1842aa5a15d9361b638588/Background%20color%20changer/Background%20color%20changer.gif)